A Guide To Schengen Visa Application Philippines

 Internet & Computer use – 7 mins – ₱50 ($0.95) / 30 mins – ₱120 ($2.28) / 60 mins – ₱240 ($4.55)

 I met the same consultant when I came back to VFS.
 Since she had seen my documents already everything went smoothly.
 I wouldn’t say we had an interview when the only thing she asked me is my reason for application, to which I answered, tourism.
 Everything she needed to know was already provided in my documents.
 This is not a business or a sponsored trip and I will be shouldering all of my expenses including my flight and accommodation.

 She asked if I wanted to pick up the passport or if I want it to be delivered.
 Not wanting the hassle of returning just to get my passport, I chose the second option.
 After that, she instructed me to go to the cashier to settle my payment.
 Here’s the breakdown:

 Passport delivery – ₱350 ($6.64)

-After payment is the biometrics where the will take your digital photo and fingerprints.
+After payment is the biometrics where they will take your digital photo and fingerprints.
 When your visa gets approved, this is the photo that they will use for it.

 That’s it, you’ve completed your visa application.
 You will be receiving text messages from VFS regarding your visa status.
 Processing time varies, in my case, I got my passport back after just a week.
 In case you’re wondering, they don’t return the documents to you.

-Next, the Irish visa, but that’s a story for next time.
+Next, is the Irish visa, but that’s a story for next time.